 - 4. Design codes raise the design standard of new developments and maintain that of places28.
-Their use is supported by the Royal Institute of British Architects (RIBA)29 and forming Housing Minister, Gavin Barwell, notes that" it is for local authorities and their communities, through their Local Plans and Neighbourhood plans, to set out the quality of design that they wish to see in their area."30 They are particularly appropriate for conservation areas: paragraph 137 of the NPPF requires that local planning authorities look for opportunities for new development within a conservation area to enhance or better reveal their significance.
+Their use is supported by the Royal Institute of British Architects (RIBA)29 and forming Housing Minister, Gavin Barwell, notes that" it is for local authorities and their communities, through their Local Plans and Neighbourhood plans, to set out the quality of design that they wish to see in their area."30 They are particularly appropriate for conservation areas: paragraph 200 of the NPPF requires that local planning authorities look for opportunities for new development within a conservation area to enhance or better reveal their significance.
 Historic England's best practice advice note31 provides guidance in respect of new development in the form of design and local distinctiveness - 5.
 The aim of the Design Codes is to provide clear parameters by defining the parameters of what is and is not acceptable to preserving and enhance the Redington Frognal Neighbourhood Plan Area, which is virtually congruent with the Redington Frognal Conservation Area.
 They are intended as an aid to the formulation and design of development proposals and change within the Plan Area. - 6.
+The distinctiveness of the Redington Frognal Neighbourhood Plan Area is recognised by Camden's Redington Frognal Conservation Area appraisals.
+The bulk of the Redington Frognal Conservation Area was originally designated in June 1985.
+It was described in the report to the London Borough of Camden, Planning and Communications Committee as "an exceptional example of consistently distinguished Victorian and Edwardian architecture".
+The report noted that the area had "already begun to lose some of its interesting buildings" and was subject to increasing pressure for unsympathetic change. - 7.
 The Area has many positive aspects that contribute to the rich character of Redington Frognal, which should be sustained, reinforced and enhanced.
 These general urban design principles are intended to guide and manage change across the Area, through the application and understanding of the context surrounding each development.
-To achieve high quality design, development proposals will be expected to demonstrate how they respond to the context and how the following principles have been applied. - 7.
-It is the intention of these design codes to encourage a higher standard of design for development, in order to deliver locally distinctive architecture that contributes to, and is in keeping with, the existing character of the Redington Frognal Conservation Area. - 8.
-It is also intended that the design codes will prevent cumulative harm to and reverse the steady erosion of the Conservation Area / Neighbourhood Plan Area and its setting, and that they will deliver sustainable development in accordance with paragraph 7 of the NPPF. - 9.
-A survey by the UCL: Bartlett School of Planning32 of 311 local planning authorities in England found that design codes, revealed a range of potential headline benefits of the use of design codes, including: - "• Better designed development, with less opposition locally, and a more level playing field for developers - Enhanced economic value derived from the positive sense of place that better quality design can deliver - Less uncertainty with the planning process and a resulting positive climate for business investment - Streamlined regulatory processes, saving time and money for developers and local authorities alike - A more coordinated development process, built on consensus instead of conflict."
+To achieve high quality design, development proposals will be expected to demonstrate how they respond to the context and how the following principles have been applied. - 8.
+It is the intention of these design codes to encourage a higher standard of design for development, in order to deliver locally distinctive architecture that contributes to, and is in keeping with, the existing character of the Redington Frognal Conservation Area. - 9.
+It is also intended that the design codes will prevent cumulative harm to and reverse the steady erosion of the Conservation Area / Neighbourhood Plan Area and its setting, and that they will deliver sustainable development in accordance with paragraphs 10 to 12 of the NPPF. - 10.
+A survey by the UCL: Bartlett School of Planning32 of 311 local planning authorities in England found that design codes, revealed a range of potential headline benefits of the use of design codes, including:

+"• Better designed development, with less opposition locally, and a more level playing field for developers

+- Enhanced economic value derived from the positive sense of place that better quality design can deliver - Less uncertainty with the planning process and a resulting positive climate for business investment - Streamlined regulatory processes, saving time and money for developers and local authorities alike - A more coordinated development process, built on consensus instead of conflict."